andrewconnell/pres-sp15dev-modern-workshop/presentation-part1.md

-SharePoint Site Collections & Sites
+SharePoint site collections & sites
 -----------------------------------
 - Site collections are logical things
   - Used to group sites together